-Fig.~\ref{Three} shows us that $y(\xi)$ approaches the unity for the ground state with $\tilde{c}=c_0=2.5$ as $\widetilde{E}$ reaches to 7.5.
-In Fig.~\ref{Four}, we can observe that $y(\xi)$ approaches the unity for the ground state for $\tilde{c}=c_0+1.0$ as $\widetilde{E}$ reaches to 10.5.
-These various examples tells us that we need two parameters ($\widetilde{E}$ and $\tilde{c}$) in order to make a polynomial when a power series solution have of a three term recurrence relation.
-On the other hand, we only need a single parameter ($\widetilde{E}$) to have a polynomial when a series solution consists of a two term recursion relation.
+Figure~\ref{Three} shows that $y(\xi)$ approaches unity for the ground state with $\tilde{c} = c_0 = 2.5$ as $\widetilde{E}$ reaches 7.5.
+In Fig.~\ref{Four}, we observe that $y(\xi)$ approaches unity for the ground state for $\tilde{c} = c_0 + 1.0$ as $\widetilde{E}$ reaches 10.5.
+These examples demonstrate that two parameters, namely, ($\widetilde{E}$ and $\tilde{c}$) are required to obtain a polynomial when a power series solution has a 3-term recurrence relation.
+However, we need a single parameter, ($\widetilde{E}$), to obtain a polynomial when a series solution consists of a 2-term recursion relation.